RyanStan/rustcask/README.md

 - [] Performance metrics (e.g. count of "dead bytes" across data files)
 - [] Add documentation comments
 - [] Data file merging
-- [] Change readers to work correctly... can't just clone the file. need to create new files.
+- [] Change readers to work correctly... can't just clone the file. need to create new files. --> need to create integ test.
+Can I find a way to write async concurrent code with / without tokio?